An So-hyun

 An So-hyun (born December 28, 2001) is a South Korean figure skater.
-She is the 2017 CS Minsk-Arena Ice Star bronze medalist and 2015 South Korean national bronze medalist.
+She is the 2017 CS Minsk-Arena Ice Star bronze medalist, the 2015 South Korean national bronze medalist, and the 2014 South Korean junior national champion.
 She competed in the final segment at the 2017 World Junior Championships.

 Career

+2014-15 and 2015-16

-Competing on the senior level, An won the bronze medal at the 2015 South Korean Championships.
-She became age-eligible for junior international events in the 2015–2016 season.
-By placing third at a South Korean qualification competition, she earned two 2015–16 ISU Junior Grand Prix (JGP) assignments.
-Competing in the JGP series, she placed 8th in Bratislava, Slovakia and 5th in Logrono, Spain.
+Competing on the senior level, A won the bronze medal at the 2015 South Korean Championships.

+By placing third at a South Korean qualification competition, she earned two 2015–16 ISU Junior Grand Prix assignments.
+Competing in the JGP series, she placed eighth at the JGP Bratislava and fifth at the JGP Logroño.
+She placed ninth at the 2016 South Korean Championships.

+2016-17

-In the 2016–2017 season, An received no JGP assignments but was sent to the 2016 Autumn Classic International, where she won the junior bronze medal.
-She finished 7th at the 2017 South Korean Championships and was assigned to the 2017 World Junior Championships in Taipei after another skater withdrew.
-She qualified to the free skate in Taiwan.
+An received no JGP assignments but was sent to the 2016 Autumn Classic International, where she won the junior bronze medal.

+She finished seventh at the 2017 South Korean Championships and was assigned to the 2017 World Junior Championships in Taipei after another skater withdrew.
+She qualified to the free skate in Taiwan, where she placed twentieth overall.

+2017-18

+An began her season at the 2017 Asian Open, where she placed fourth overall.
+She set three personal best scores to win the bronze medal at the 2017 Ice Star.
+She finished her season with a thirteenth place finish at the 2018 South Korean Championships.

+2018-19

+An's only competition this season was the 2019 South Korean Championships, where she placed twenty-third.